Introduction: How Long After Deposition is Mediation

 Develop a Settlement Strategy

-When planning a settlement strategy, it is important to understand how long after the deposition is mediation.
+When planning a settlement strategy, it is important to understand how long after the deposition mediation takes.
 Usually, the mediation process begins several weeks after the deposition has been completed.

 This timing allows for both parties to collect the necessary information and review any challenges or potential opportunities before the mediation process begins.